Ultimate Guide to Dealing with Dog Anxiety and Reducing Stress

 What causes dog anxiety?

-Dog anxiety can result from various factors, such as past trauma, separation from owners, loud noises (such as thunderstorms, fireworks), changes in routine, or unfamiliar environments.
+Dog anxiety can result from various factors, such as past trauma, separation from owners, loud noises (such as thunderstorms, and fireworks), changes in routine, or unfamiliar environments.
 Genetics can also play a role.

 How can I help my anxious dog?